caiannello/Pugputer6309/Hardware/6309 CPU Card/README.md

 ```
 ## Expanded Memory
 ```
-For memory addresses beyond the onboard 512KB, one or more bits E19...E21 will be set in the bank register.
-The address decoder in the PAL will not select the onboard RAM in this case, and instead it will set bus signal XMEM to high.
-This signal can be used to implement memory expansions.
+For memory addresses beyond the onboard 1 MB, one or more bits E20...E21 will be set in the bank register.
+The address decoder in the PAL will not select the onboard RAM in this case and will instead set bus signal XMEM to high.
+This can be used to implement expanded memory.
 ```
 ## Real-Time Interrupt
 ```